joaopegoraro/mvvm_riverpod/README.md

 ```

 #### Listening to ViewModel events
-The `ViewModelBuilder` has the optional `OnEventEmitted` thas is triggered every time the ViewModel emits an event:
+The `ViewModelBuilder` has the optional `OnEventEmitted` callback that is triggered every time the ViewModel emits an event:
 ```dart
 void _listenToEvents(
   BuildContext context,